Skip to content

 ECEAP is funded by the Washington Department of Children, Youth, and Families and is available to low-income families with children ages 3-5.
 This program offers assistance to low-income families or those who are experiencing crises like housing instability, domestic violence, or mental health challenges.
 It offers holistic family support, like developmental screenings, help securing basic needs such as housing and groceries.
 Learn more about eligibility and apply here.

-Working Connections Child Care (WCCC)
+Working Connections Child Care (WCCC) and Homeless Grace Period (HGP)

 WCCC is funded by the Washington Department of Children, Youth, and Families and connects low-to-moderate income working families to providers and pays a portion of their tuition based on the families’ needs.
 To learn more about the eligibility and application for this program, click here.